 She also has a true passion for mosaic, as it allows the use of a broad range of materials: she strives to show the beauty and significance of each material used, in each tiny piece, eagerly crisscrossing the boundary between mosaic and mixed media.
 She is on a mission to show the incredible - yet still lesser known and appreciated - potential of modern mosaic, as a fine art in its own right.

-Francesca has also recently resumed her fondness for photography, which she decided to abandon before the digital era, due to the pollution involved in development techniques.
+Francesca has recently resumed her fondness for photography, which she decided to abandon before the digital era, due to the pollution involved in development techniques.
 She is currently working on layered artwork, where she uses photography to create multi-layered messages which develop around her 3D artworks.

 She has participated in over 60 art exhibitions internationally in the last 2 years alone.
 She has received over 30 awards and appeared on a dozen publications.
-She has recently launched the Payment in Kind(ness) initiative, whereby she accepts eco-friendly gestures (LiThs = “Little Things”) as payment in kind toward her artwork.
+In May 2018 she launched the Payment in Kind(ness) initiative, whereby she accepts eco-friendly gestures (LiThs = “Little Things”) as payment in kind toward her artwork.

 Ironically, her Little Things exhibition was censored within the first week of opening, as it was found to be “too controversial” by some of the estate residents.